cralibe/MetaCommunityMetrics.jl/docs/src/index.md

 # MetaCommunityMetrics.jl

-*A collection of tools and utilities for analyzing meta-communities in Julia.*
+*A collection of tools and utilities for analyzing metacommunities in Julia.*

 Welcome to the documentation for `MetaCommunityMetrics`.
 Here you can find guides and reference material on how to use the functions.